-Previously sold only in rose gold, the last year’s Vacheron Constantin Patrimony Traditionnelle Perpetual Calendar Chronograph (ref.
-47292/000P-9510) is now available in high-grade 950 platinum alloy.
-Designed specifically for those who find rose or yellow gold versions of the watch too arrogant and wants something less conspicuous, the watch features an elegant grey-and-white color scheme and comes powered by a great chronograph movement with an exclusive add-on module.
+Previously sold only in plebeian rose gold, the 2009 Vacheron Constantin Patrimony Traditionnelle Perpetual Calendar Chronograph (ref.
+47292/000P-9510) is now available in high-grade 950 platinum.
+Designed specifically for those who find rose or yellow gold versions too arrogant and want something less conspicuous, the updated version features an elegant and subdued grey-and-white color scheme and comes powered by a great chronograph movement with an exclusive add-on module.

-Although the latter features a tri-compax layout with a small second hand at 9 o’clock, 30-minute chronograph totalizer at 3 o’clock and a one more sub-dial at 6 o’clock displaying date and moonphase information, this beautiful face doesn’t seem to be even a tiny bit overcrowded or unbalanced (okay, we will forgive them the small leap year indicator between 1 and 2 o’clock.)
+Although the latter features a tri-compax layout with a small second hand at 9 o’clock, 30-minute chronograph totalizer at 3 o’clock and a one more sub-dial at 6 o’clock displaying date and moon phase information, this beautiful face isn’t even a tiny bit overcrowded or unbalanced (okay, we will forgive them the small leap year indicator between 1 and 2 o’clock.)

 The dial looks especially refined with the dark-grey opaline face, although the silvered one also looks nice.
 As usual, the only thing that may dissatisfy you is the lack of Superluminova on the indicators.
-Yes, this is a dress watch and many competing models from other brands, too, don’t care much about nighttime legibility, yet it still would be great to actually be able to use the watch in dark places.
+Yes, this is a dress watch and many competing models from other brands, too, don’t care much about nighttime legibility, yet it still would be great to be able to read time in dark places.
 Besides that, the dial looks absolutely gorgeous and, well, expensive.

 Its manual-wind 1141QP caliber is based on the Lemania 2320 movement with an added tray calendar.